 - Assessment for the various papers is formative and summative.

 - Assessment may use a variety of oral, practical and written examinations as required by examiners.

 - For practical papers, students are required to pass the theoretical and practical components of the paper.

 Withdrawal from the Programme

-- A candidate whose results are not satisfactory may be required, by the Dean of the Faculty of Dentistry, to withdraw from the Honours programme.
+- A student whose results do not meet paper requirements, may be required by the Dean of the Faculty of Dentistry, to withdraw from the Honours programme.

 Standard of Award of the Degree

 - The degree may be awarded with First Class Honours, with Second Class Honours (Division I), with Second Class Honours (Division II), or with Third Class Honours.
-The class of Honours awarded shall be determined by the Board of Examiners with the approval of the Faculty of Dentistry on the performance of the candidate in his or her research papers (DTEC 491, and DTEC 492; or DTEC 490).
+The class of Honours awarded shall be determined by the Board of Examiners with the approval of the Board of Studies for Dentistry on the performance of the student in research papers (DTEC 491 and DTEC 492 and DTEC 490).

-- A candidate who fails to obtain Honours may, on the recommendation of the Dean of the Faculty of Dentistry, be awarded the degree of Bachelor of Dental Technology.
+- A student who fails to obtain Honours may, on the recommendation of the Dean of the Faculty of Dentistry, be awarded the degree of Bachelor of Dental Technology.

-The Pro-Vice-Chancellor (Health Sciences) may, in exceptional circumstances, approve a course of study which does not comply with these regulations.
+On the recommendation of the Faculty, the Pro-Vice-Chancellor (Health Sciences) may in exceptional circumstances, approve a course of study which does not comply with these regulations.